SimmonsBI/bmotif/README.md

         each of the unique link positions within the motifs.
       - **Weighted**: calculates the number of times each link occurs in each unique link position, multiplied by each link’s strength

-The motifs corresponding to each motif ID and the node positions corresponding to each motif node position ID can be found in **Simmons,
-B. I., Sweering, M. J. M., Dicks, L. V., Sutherland, W. J. and Di Clemente, R. bmotif: a package for counting motifs in bipartite networks. bioRxiv. doi: 10.1101/302356** or the Figure above.
-Link position IDs can be found in the Figure above.
-Node positions were defined following Baker et al (2015) Appendix 1 Figure A27.

 Weighted methods for `mcount`, `link_positions` and the ‘mora’ method in `node_positions` were originally defined by Mora et al. (2018).